rclone/rclone/vfs/vfs.md

 ### Alternate report of used bytes

 Some backends, most notably S3, do not report the amount of bytes used.
-If you need this information to be available when running !df! on the filesystem, then pass the flag !--vfs-used-is-size! to rclone.
+If you need this information to be available when running `df` on the filesystem, then pass the flag `--vfs-used-is-size` to rclone.
-With this flag set, instead of relying on the backend to report this information, rclone will scan the whole remote similar to !rclone size! and compute the total used space itself.
+With this flag set, instead of relying on the backend to report this information, rclone will scan the whole remote similar to `rclone size` and compute the total used space itself.

-_WARNING._ Contrary to !rclone size!, this flag ignores filters so that the result is accurate.
+_WARNING._ Contrary to `rclone size`, this flag ignores filters so that the result is accurate.
 However, this is very inefficient and may cost lots of API calls resulting in extra charges.
 Use it as a last resort and only with caching.
-`, "!", "`")